davidlidebrandt/milestone-project-4/README.md

 7. Under deployment method pressed Github.
 8. Chose the right repository in the list, pressed search and then connect.
 9. Pressed enable automatic deploys under automatic deploys.
+10. Click on the find more addons button.
+11. Click on the Heroku Postgres button.
+12. Click on install Heroku Postgres.
-10. Went to settings.
+13. Went to settings.
-11. Added all the config vars needed for the project.
+14. Added all the config vars needed for the project.
-12. Pressed open app.
+15. Pressed open app.

 ### Setting up Stripe, a PostgreSQL database and general environment variables for forking or cloning the project